HalfCentaurHalfHorse/Data-Visualization-/Project3.md

 <!--html_preserve-->

-1. Which newspapers appear to be multivariate outliers?
-Briefly describe their unusual patterns.
+b.
+Which newspapers appear to be multivariate outliers?
+Briefly
+    describe their unusual patterns.

 Wall Street today, Washington Post, New York Times, and Los Angeles